eamonnk/azfund/Modules/M02-Core Azure Services/L05-Azure Management Tools/05-Walkthrough-Create VMs from a script with Azure PowerShell.md

     |`Update-AzVM -ResourceGroupName <resource group name> -Name <vm name>`|Update the configuration for the VM named `<vm name>` in the resource group named `<resource group name>`|
     |`Remove-AzVM -ResourceGroupName <resource group name> -Name <vm name>`|Delete the VM named `<vm name>` from the resource group named `<resource group name>`|

     Substitute the name of the resource group that you created in Step 8 for `<resource group name>`.
 Replace `<vm name>` with the name of a VM you listed in Step 12.
+If you wish you can also have a look in the Azure Portal to verify the virtual machines are present in the GUI.

 14. When you are finished, use the following Azure PowerShell command to delete the resource group and all the resources within it.